 We begin our day at a local sheep farmer’s place in northern Connemara where we watch his talented dogs round up sheep against a backdrop of the northern Connemara wilderness.
 After, we enjoy another classic ride through Connemara today: a loop route around the wild Twelve Bens mountain range in Connemara National Park.
 Today, we’ll visit iconic landmarks like the elegant Kylemore Abby, following the wild shores of Lough Inagh.
 Dine at a traditional fishing lodge before biking the undulating ‘Bog Road’ that sweeps through Connemara’s lowlands.
-(B, L)
+(B, L,D)

-Waking up on the quintessential island, we hop on our bikes to visit the impressive Dun Aonghasa fort, balanced precariously on the edge of a sheer sea-cliff.
-On the southwest edge of the island, those with a head for heights can descend onto a limestone shelf on the southwest edge of the island to view the wormhole, an enormous rectangular blowhole where the Red Bull World Cliff Diving Championships have been held.
-After lunch, we have free time to explore the fascinating island by bike or foot, perhaps digging deeper into its history or trying to learn some Gaelic from a local in one of the island’s pubs.
+Waking up in our quaint island home, we hop on our bikes to visit the impressive Dun Aonghasa fort, balanced precariously on the edge of a sheer sea-cliff.
+On the southwest edge of the island, those with a head for heights can descend onto a limestone shelf edge of the island to view the worm-hole, an enormous rectangular blow-hole where the Red Bull World Cliff Diving Championship was recently held.
+After lunch, we have free time to explore the fascinating Inis Mór island by bike or on foot, perhaps digging deeper into its history or learning a bit of Gaelic from a local in an island pub.
+Sláinte!
 (B,L,D)